edlwang/FPSE-Boggle/README.md

 During your turn, the following commands can be used

 - !done : end turn early
-- !hint : obtain a hint
+- !hint : obtain a hint (there are no penalties!)

 +---+---+---+---+
 | I | T | P | E |